phusion/holy-build-box/README.md

 Docker also solves the portability problem, but it gives the application a very different feel.
 The application is no longer just a binary.
 Users will have to install Docker and will have to learn how to use Docker commands in order to use your application.
 Your users may not particularly care about Docker: maybe they just want to use your application without having to learn about anything else.

 Docker images are much larger than binaries produced by Holy Build Box.
-Docker images contain entire Linux distributions and weight in the order of hundreds of MB in the average case, or tens of MB if you really did your best to optimize things.
+Docker images contain entire Linux distributions and weigh in the order of hundreds of MB in the average case, or tens of MB if you really did your best to optimize things.
 Binaries produced by Holy Build Box can be just a few MBs.

 On the other hand, compiling an application using Holy Build Box requires advanced knowledge on the C/C++ compiler toolchain.
 You will regularly run into situations where you need to tweak the build system a little bit before the application properly compiles with static linking.
 If you are not skilled at using the C/C++ compiler toolchain, then using Docker is easier because it is much more "fire and forget".